KevinDoerksen/RepData_PeerAssessment1/PA1_template.md

 when_max <- times[[when_max]]
 ```

-The **maximum** for the 5-minute step averages occurs at `r when_max`.
+The **maximum** for the 5-minute step averages occurs at 835.
 This is consistent with what we observe in the above graph.

 ----------------------------------------